vphantom/pyritephp/DEVELOPERS.md

 Twig's `dump()` is always available and it is forcibly muted when `config.ini`'s `global.debug` is false.
 It is therefore safe to leave some of those laying around.
 For convenience, `debug()` prints all its arguments when debugging is true and nothing at all when it is false.

-PyritePHP adds an extra tag `{% exit %}` to ease in stopping templates partly through, say in an `{% if ... %}` condition for example.
+PyritePHP adds an extra tag `{% exit %}` to ease in stopping templates partly through, for example in a condition.
 This makes templates easier to read and manage than having large blocks of content indented (or worse: not indented, but still part of a big conditional section).

 ### Common variables